Mlaiel/iacherie/docs/business_monitoring_implementation.md

 ## 📈 MONITORING BUSINESS - Complete Implementation

-This document outlines the comprehensive business monitoring system implementation for the Ainflue platform, addressing all requirements from the problem statement.
+This document outlines the comprehensive business monitoring system implementation for the IA Chérie platform, addressing all requirements from the problem statement.

 ### ✅ Implementation Summary